laurabpaulsen/pyriodic/_sources/tutorials/index.rst

 Tutorials
 =========

-These tutorials will guide you through the core functionality of **Pyriodic**, from getting started to understanding its use for circular data analysis.
+These tutorials will guide you through the core functionality of Pyriodic.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    01_intro
    02_phase_diagnostics